Novaline-Development/ReadMe/README.md

 4. `Novaline Crashes`.
 This is a very simple fix, you shouldn't get it if you've installed the required libraries.
 If not you can download them from [here](https://aka.ms/vs/17/release/vc_redist.x64.exe) and also [this](https://dotnet.microsoft.com/en-us/download/dotnet-framework).
 Then restart Novaline and your error should be fixed.

+6. `Novaline Is Still Open When Trying To Uninstall`.
+This means that Novaline is still open.
+You can fix this in 4 simple steps: Open Taskmanager, Find Novaline.exe, Right-Click the program and press `End Task`, Then delete the files and you shouldn't get the error.

 5. `Could Not Connect To Remote Server`.
 This is an error which can be fixed easily.
 If you make a ticket to fix this issue, make sure to always send logs!
 It helps us fix your errors.
 To fix this error, you'll need to re-download Novaline, and make sre you have all libraries installed.
 Then your error should be fixed.